 Eating and drinking

-Getting up and moving around might seem very difficult at first.
-But moving about helps you to get better and also reduces the risk of blood clots in the legs.
+The team will help you to get out of bed and start moving as soon as it’s safe.
+This might seem very difficult at first.
+But moving helps you to get better quicker and reduces the risk of blood clots in your legs.

-You might see a physiotherapist, who can help with moving and breathing exercises.
+When you first start walking, you need to have someone with you.
+You usually see a physiotherapist, who can help with moving and breathing exercises.

 Brain scans after surgery